ubc-library-rc/rdm/content/04_directory_structures.md

 ```

-Feel free to refer to the example that we saw earlier:
+You can also refer to the example that we saw earlier:
 ```
 ├── Project-Folder/
 |   ├── _README.md